Skip to main content

 curl -F attachment:field="value" -F attachment:file=@localfilename.ext API_ENDPOINT_URL

-If the name field is not present, it will be set to the filename (without extension).
+For attachments that allow setting a name, if the name field is not present, it will be set to the filename (without extension).

 For attachments with tags, upon creation they must be sent as single string separated by commas.
 For instance, in the case of cURL: